 6. Cannabis Business Summit & Expo

-Billed as one of the country’s most influential cannabis conventions, this event is scheduled for June 15 to 17, 2020 at the Moscone Center in San Francisco, CA. Additional annual events include business conferences in Long Beach and Boston.
+Billed as one of the country’s most influential cannabis conventions, this event is scheduled for August 3 through 5, 2021 at the Moscone Center in San Francisco, CA. Additional annual events include business conferences in Long Beach and Boston.
 All three events focus on the California cannabis market, meaning that east coast businesses have the chance to network and learn without having to travel extensively.

 Attendees of this one-of-a-kind event include over 10,000 leaders, entrepreneurs, and policymakers in the cannabis industry—85% of them have purchasing power.
 It’s a valuable opportunity for both B2C and B2B businesses, with focus on cultivation, extraction and processing, and retail, as well as business services, policy, and regulation.

 LEARN MORE: https://cannabisbusinesssummit.com/

 This huge cannabis trade show is typically held in December.
-In 2019 this event ran over 5 days, from December 9 to 13.
-Held at the Las Vegas Convention Center, this huge event welcomed over 30,000 attendees, more than 1,000 exhibitors, 150 speakers, and dozens of conference sessions.
+In 2019 the event ran for five days.
+Held at the Las Vegas Convention Center, it welcomed over 30,000 attendees, more than 1,000 exhibitors, 150 speakers, and dozens of conference sessions.
 These stats make MJBizCon the country’s biggest cannabis convention and the overall fastest-growing trade show.

 Attendees include people from all sectors of the industry: